OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

  - Azure
 ---

+The Continuous Integration (CI) process usually involves building and pushing an image to a container registry.
+A Continuous Delivery (CD) tool takes over and forms the deployment step where it's deployed to an endpoint, like a web application.
+In our [CI series](https://octopus.com/blog/tag/CI%20Series), we explore various ways to achieve this.

-In this post, we build a Maven Java project and host the image on the Google Container Registry (GCR).
+To demonstrate one of these processes, I built a Maven Java project and hosted the image on the Google Container Registry (GCR).

 You can access the GCR through Octopus and deploy the Java application to Azure Kubernetes Service (AKS).

+## Prerequisites

-To follow along, you need:
+To follow along with this post, you need:

 - A Google Cloud Platform (GCP) account
 - A Microsoft Azure account